Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

-  --bgp-chn-asn INTEGER RANGE - The autonomous system number for CHN BGP clients  [default: 65530;64512<=x<=65534] --bgp-cmn-asn INTEGER RANGE - The autonomous system number for CMN BGP clients  [default: 65532;64512<=x<=65534] --bgp-nmn-asn INTEGER RANGE - The autonomous system number for NMN BGP clients  [default: 65531;64512<=x<=65534] --preserve-existing-subnet-for-cmn [external-dns|ncns] -  When creating the CMN from the CAN, preserve the metallb_static_pool for external-dns IP, or bootstrap_dhcp for NCN IPs.
-By default no subnet IPs from CAN will be preserved.
+  --bgp-chn-asn INTEGER RANGE - The autonomous system number for CHN BGP clients  [default: 65530;64512<=x<=65534] --bgp-cmn-asn INTEGER RANGE - The autonomous system number for CMN BGP clients  [default: 65532;64512<=x<=65534] --bgp-nmn-asn INTEGER RANGE - The autonomous system number for NMN BGP clients  [default: 65531;64512<=x<=65534] --preserve-existing-subnet-for-cmn [external-dns|ncns] -  When creating the CMN from the CAN, preserve the metallb_static_pool for external-dns IP, or bootstrap_dhcp for NCN IP addresses.
+By default no subnet IP addresses from CAN will be preserved.
   --can-subnet-override <CHOICE IPV4NETWORK>... - [EXPERT] Manually/Statically assign CAN subnets to your choice of network_hardware bootstrap_dhcp, can_metallb_address_pool, and/or can_metallb_static_pool subnets.
   --cmn-subnet-override <CHOICE IPV4NETWORK>... - [EXPERT] Manually/Statically assign CMN subnets to your choice of network_hardware, bootstrap_dhcp, cmn_metallb_address_pool, and/or cmn_metallb_static_pool subnets.
   --help - Show this message and exit.